An integrated testing strategy is a type of defined approach to testing and assessment that relies on:

 The evaluation and promotion of alternative approaches to replace, reduce, or refine animal use for potential skin sensitizer identification is an ICCVAM priority.
 NICEATM and ICCVAM developed an integrated testing strategy that uses non-animal data to predict skin sensitization hazard.
-These integrated testing strategies combine inputs from several sources (data from the direct peptide reactivity assay, the KeratinoSens assay, and the human cell line activation test; a read-across prediction of skin sensitization hazard generated by the QSAR Toolbox software package; and physical property data such as partition coefficients) to predict skin sensitization hazard and potency.
+This integrated testing strategy combines inputs from several sources (data from the direct peptide reactivity assay, the KeratinoSens assay, and the human cell line activation test; a read-across prediction of skin sensitization hazard generated by the QSAR Toolbox software package; and physical property data such as partition coefficients) to predict skin sensitization hazard and potency.
 Read More

 NICEATM and other NTP scientists collaborated with scientists at Procter & Gamble (P&G) to develop an integrated testing strategy to identify potential skin sensitizers without conducting animal tests.
 Using data from non-animal tests and other information such as solubility and computational predictions of skin sensitizer activity, the strategy produces a numerical probability that a chemical should be placed in a particular skin sensitization hazard class: strong, moderate, weak, or nonsensitizer.
 This probability could potentially be used to determine if a substance requires hazard labeling without conducting animal tests.
 P&G and NTP scientists collaborated to develop this integrated testing strategy using free, publicly available software.
 The goal is to encourage organizations worldwide to use this approach for identifying potential skin sensitizers and support the elimination of animal testing in this area.
 Read More